But why is it essential to show online shoppers what they are looking for?

 And what happens when you get all this right?

 When you suggest the product your shopper is looking for, you leave an indelible impression in their minds.
-The shopper buys the product that they came looking for but will return it every time they want to buy something online in the future.
-They trust you and will evangelize your site to their friends, family, and coworkers.
+The shopper buys the product they came looking for but will return it whenever they want to buy something online.
+They trust you and will evangelize your Site to their friends, family, and coworkers.

 You've created value for your shoppers and added repeat business for your brand.
 It is a win-win!

-Your search solution needs to understand the way your shoppers think, their affinity to a brand or a category and analyze their shopping behavior and correctly predict what they are most likely to buy.
+Your search solution needs to understand how your shoppers think and their affinity to a brand or category, analyze their shopping behavior and correctly predict what they are most likely to buy.
 This, in turn, will help rank and produce relevant search results in front of your shoppers that will help your shoppers convert casual interest into a confirmed purchase.

 Suppose all of this is working, hurray!
-Otherwise, you can reach out to us to find out what makes for an awesome site search solution.
+Otherwise, you can contact us to find out what makes for a great site search solution.